How does Credit Karma savings work and how does it earn more money

 - Make a deposit

-To deposit funds into your Credit Karma Savings account you will need to connect an external bank account and make a transfer.
-Get started with at least $1 deposit.
+- To deposit funds into your Credit Karma Savings account you can connect an external bank account and make a transfer at least $1.

-Credit Karma is running a sweepstakes where you can win 20K when you open a a savings account.
-Simply open a Credit Karma savings account and deposit $1
+Credit Karma is running a sweepstakes where you can win 20K win when you open a savings account and fund it a minimum of $1

 Here are some pros & cons about Credit Karma’s savings account: